robdyke/dotfiles/README.md

 The lowest possible latency is a target for my workflow and code in this repository.
-Too many user interfaces waste time on stupid animations or are just generally slow; working with a setup that is perceptually instantaneous is very pleasant and makes other systems feel irritating to use once you are familiar with the experience.
+Too many user interfaces waste time on stupid animations or are just generally slow; working with a setup that is perceptually instantaneous is very pleasant and makes other systems feel irritating to use.
 Beyond the configuration here, here are some other things that _may_ help reduce latency:

 ## Things that noticeably help
 * Use an accelerated terminal such as `kitty` or `alacritty`